-A cornerstone of Opera Volunteers International’s mission is to encourage volunteers in the all aspects of opera support.
+A cornerstone of Opera Volunteers International’s mission is to encourage volunteers in all aspects of opera support.
 The purpose of Opera Volunteer International’s Matching Grants program is to encourage the expansion and development of programs that recruit, develop, and train volunteers for service in their communities and for participation in all phases of opera company support.
-Application guidelines follow the listing of recent recipients.
+Click here to find grant guidelines and application materials.

 Awards up to $2,000 are available only to Group Members of OVI.
 Recipients must match each grant award with funds which may be held currently in the organization’s treasury or raised as new money.

 Grant requests up to $2,000 may be made for more than one project.
 Recipients of awards may not receive subsequent awards for similar projects.
 Matching Grants will be made only to Opera Volunteers International members.

 The wide range of programs that have been awarded OVI grants have used many different techniques to train docents and volunteers for promotion, education, public relations, audience development, production, fundraising, and training.
 Special consideration is given to programs directed toward and involving disadvantaged or under-served groups, multi-cultural communities, and/or those who have not been traditionally associated with opera.